-Phulori is an evening snack which is served with tomato chutney mostly in eastern part of India.
-Phulori is a favorite evening snack in Bihar and one of the popular street food.
-These snacks are found in every nook and corner of towns in Bihar.
-It is a stomach filling food and its price is low so popular among all group of people.
-It is not a regular evening snack prepared but yes it is prepared occasionally in my home.
-Health conscious people usually avoid this snack as the oil content is high.
+Phulori is a night snack which is served with tomato chutney largely in jap a part of India.
+Phulori is a favourite night snack in Bihar and one of many in style road meals.
+These snacks are present in each nook and nook of cities in Bihar.
+It’s a abdomen filling meals and its value is low so in style amongst all group of individuals.
+It’s not an everyday night snack ready however sure it’s ready often in my dwelling.
+Well being acutely aware folks often keep away from this snack because the oil content material is excessive.

 Preparation time: 30 minutes

 Cooking time: 20 minutes

 - 1cup Yellow Cut up peas (Chana Dal)